 - 10 Types of Odd Friendships You’re Probably Part Of

 I used Instapaper extensively throughout the year to manage and save the articles that I liked.
 Although I was never very consistent in reading those saved articles, it was still a good exercise.
 I finished all my pending pile of saved articles by the end of the year.
 Moreover, for this post, it became straightforward for me to recollect those links.
-This list grew excessively large, but I did not want to lose any of these links because of some random third party service shutting down, so I am adding them here for easy reference in future.
+This list grew excessively large, but I did not want to lose any of these links because of some random third-party service shutting down, so I am adding them here for easy reference in the future.

 Next year onwards, I plan to read one academic paper from my favorite areas of CS in every two weeks and summarise them to improve my understanding of the domain (the readings section of my blog was initially intended for this purpose).
 Moreover, seeing my experience in the last two months, I feel encouraged to increase my Goodreads reading challenge to 20 books.